farrukhrashid1997/js-hard-parts-v2/README.md

 - Scope is at any line of the execution, what data do I have available to me.
 - JS is a lexically statically scoping language.
 - Because of this rule, the data from local memory of the outer function is returned with the inner function.
+- When inner function is returned out, the live data is attached through a hidden property called scope.
+-